scottish-government-design-system/designsystem.gov.scot/styles/layout/index.md

         }
     }

-Apart from the icon, until we get to a medium (tablet) display this layout is the same as the default Design System `ds_layout` so we don't need to do anything special for those sizes.
+Apart from the icon, until we get to a medium (tablet) display this layout is the same as the default Design System `ds_layout` so we do not need to do anything special for those sizes.

-At medium we start to diverge from the default layout so we need to write some rules.
-There are some helper mixins in Layout that help with this.
+At medium, we start to diverge from the default layout so we need to write some rules.
+There are some helper mixins in the layout component that help with this.
 Here we are using `colwidth` to tell the layout how many columns a content area should span. `colwidth` provides a percentage width value that takes into account the total number of columns in your grid and your grid gutter width.

     @include media-query(medium) {
         .my_layout--document {